hbkpancakes/upnext/README.md

 Current to do list:
 - Add specific errors to try/except blocks where missing
 - MORE ERROR HANDLING
+- Make setup more seemless - create folders if they don't exist instead of requiring user to create them
 - Create non-headless option for Firefox (or remove headless option completely, it may be unnecessary)
 - Additional features (ex. option for only removing videos from playlist - can be useful for playlist cleanup)